-"Made In Space is working on expanding this technology to other realms of on orbit manufacturing, including the construction of large-scale structures in free space by Archinaut."
-During an exclusive interview with 3YOURMIND Made in Space's Product Strategist, Harrison Pitman gave us insight to Zero Gravity production.
+"Made In Space is working on expanding this technology to other realms of on-orbit manufacturing, including the construction of large-scale structures in free space by Archinaut."
+During an exclusive interview with 3YOURMIND Made in Space's Product Strategist, Harrison Pitman gave us insight into Zero Gravity production.

-After a series of high profile announcements in 2016, the space based manufacturing company Made In Space has become the go-to point for additive manufacturing in the cosmos.
+After a series of high-profile announcements in 2016, the space-based manufacturing company Made In Space has become the go-to point for additive manufacturing in the cosmos.
 Since 2013, the company has been developing the technology in cooperation with NASA.
-At the end of 2015 they were awarded an extended contract to lead the next phase of developing in-space manufacturing.
-Aerospace companies have been including 3D printing to their production cycle, but what is so innovating about Made in Space?
+At the end of 2015, they were awarded an extended contract to lead the next phase of developing in-space manufacturing.
+Aerospace companies have been including 3D printing in their production cycle, but what is so innovative about Made in Space?

 Photo source: Made In Space

-What have been Made In Space’s primary activities?
+What Has Been Made In Space’s primary activities?